Zapped!: Critical response

-The Leader-Post of Regina, Saskatchewan displayed similar contempt:
+The film was denounced by The New York Times' Vincent Canby, and called it "a half-baked, rather retarded parody of Carrie and a number of other films that, using the awesome power of their ignorance, drove telekinesis into the ground."

+The Leader-Post of Regina, Saskatchewan displayed similar contempt: "Picture a bad Walt Disney film—but with more exposed flesh than you'll see in all the Disney films put together—with bits and pieces scalped from box-office hits, and you've got a pretty good idea of what this movie is all about."

 The Pittsburgh Post-Gazette suggested that "it's hard to believe the writers of Zapped!, an absolutely abominable movie ... are even old enough to hold a pen."
 The Daily Courier added that it was "so puerile and uninspired that it makes Porky's seem like Ninotchka in comparison."
 The Montreal Gazette said that there was "nothing innately hilarious about telekinesis, but that didn't stop the creative geniuses in Hollywood from seeing if they could pervert it into a smirky adolescent experience."
 A review from the smaller Beaver County Times said, "it's enough to make [Baio's] young fans go Zzzzzz."
 A review that was published in the Toledo Blade was only slightly less negative, stating that it "has its moments, but they tend not to hang around together."

-When asked to comment in 2014, Baio remembered the film fondly:
+In 2014, Baio remembered the film fondly: "Great movie.

-Great movie.
 Loved it then.
 Love it today.
 I get more people asking about that movie than anything, no lie.
 And I had a ball making that.
 A cute, fun teen movie, and it made money.
 And it had Scatman Crothers!
 He was a good guy, and supposedly he smoked pot every day.
 That's what I was told, but I don't actually know.
 But I got to work with Willie [Aames], and it was a great experience ...
 Good people.
 Good crew.
-Good director.
+Good director."